aitrenches/test-repo/docs/preliminary-scoping-of-added-responsibilities.md

   - Develop guidelines and best practices for creating and maintaining documentation.

 ## Feasibility Considerations
 While this added responsibility aligns with the group’s goals, concerns remain about the feasibility of taking on backend documentation tasks without additional resources.
-If the challenges we outlined above are addressed, then the Work Group will have the capacity to handle the task.
+If the challenges we outlined above are addressed, then the Work Group will have the capacity to get it to handle the task.

 ## Proposed Next Steps
 ### Gather Initial Feedback